Henriette Otto, violin

 She joined forces with three fellow-students in 2011 to found the Pierrot Quartet, which only a few months after its foundation won a first prize at the 2012 Carl Wendling Chamber Music Competition.
 The quartet has been studying since the winter term of 2016 with Prof. Oliver Wille at HMTM Hanover.
 Since graduating, Luisa Höfs has applied herself with great dedication to Early Music.
 She has learnt much from Prof. Christine Busch, Prof. Frithjof Smith and Prof. Jörg Halubek.

-Luisa Höfs won an audition with the Duisburg Philharmonic at the beginning of 2017 and from May 2017 she will be playing in the Deutsche Oper am Rhein.
+Luisa Höfs won an audition with the Duisburg Philharmonic at the beginning of 2017 and has been playing in the Deutsche Oper am Rhein since May 2017.

 Lorenzo Meseguer, violoncello